Skip to content

 Where Clox fits in

 Clox does the part that's painful manually: tagging every shift to a job.
-When the job closes, you export and you have the total labor hours instantly — no reconstruction from paper timecards.
+When the job closes, you export and you have the total labor hours instantly, with no reconstruction from paper timecards.
 From there, the spreadsheet of bid-vs-actual is 10 minutes a month.

 Track real labor per job with Clox